jaanus/mt2tumblr/README.md

 1. Run the script and observe the import.
 1. If something goes wrong when running the script, you can run it many times until the import to Tumblr is complete.

+## Changes

+### Nov 14, 2010

+The script didn’t work correctly when posting to an existing Tumblr site that had existing posts with non-text type (photo, video etc).
+Added an extra check to fix that.

 ## Motivation

 I’ve had some blogs for a while that I’ve wanted to migrate from Movable Type to Tumblr.
 I contacted Tumblr a while ago and asked if they support importing from Movable Type.
 They said they don’t.
 But Tumblr has an [API.](http://www.tumblr.com/docs/en/api) I already knew a thing or two about MT import file format and so I thought, why not put it together and make a little importer.
 Maybe this is useful to others too.